maplibre/maplibre-tile-spec/README.md

 ## Comparison with Mapbox Vector Tiles

 ### Compression ratio
-In the following the sizes of Covt and MVT tiles are compared based on a selected set of tiles.
+In the following the raw tile sizes of Covt and MVT are compared based on a selected set of tiles of an OSM dataset (OpenMapTiles profile) without the usage of a heavyweight compression like Gzip.
 In the first reduction column, RLE encoding is used for the topology streams.
 For the second reduction column patched bitpacking based on SIMD-FastPFOR 128 is used for the topology streams, which is a way harder to implement and doesn't play that well in combination with a heavyweight compression scheme.